 5. Demonstrate Yours Tools Skills

 Take some time to consider how this applies to you, then get to work on showing examples of your success with the tools specific to your area.
 Whether you use hammers or excel, gather reference materials that demonstrate your mastery of these tools and include them in your career portfolio!
 This can also be a great chance to be honest with yourself and identify a few things you might want to brush up on beforehand.

-- Any artifact which shows technical skills, equipment, or specialized procedures used in your work:
+- Any artifact which shows technical skills, equipment, or specialized procedures used in your work.

 - Paper documents or replicas of actual items including: forms, charts, print-outs (such as medical chart, financial statement or budgets, reports, emergency preparedness plan, marketing plan, customer satisfaction plan, inspection or evaluation sheet, financial or budget plans, spreadsheets, charts, official documents)